 Applies to: Scarlett 2i4 1st Gen and Scarlett 2i4 2nd Gen

-As described in the Scarlett 2i4's user guide, this dial 'lets you set your monitor mix as a balance of the input signal(s) and the DAW playback'.
+As described in the Scarlett 2i4's user guide, this dial allows you set up a monitor mix which is a balance of the input signal(s) and the DAW playback.
+Think of this knob as a crossfader on a DJ mixer which outputs 2 incoming signals evenly.

 In practice, this means that when set fully to the left (INPUT), only the signal arriving at the Scarlett 2i4's two inputs will be heard out of the Line and Headphone outputs.
 When set all the way to the right (PLAYBACK), only the signal coming from your Mac/PC will be heard.

-Of course this then means that when set in the middle (i.e the 12 o'clock position), you will hear a 50/50 mix of both the INPUT and the PLAYBACK signal.
+Of course this then means that when set in the middle (i.e the 12 o'clock position as in Figure 1), you will hear a 50/50 mix of both the INPUT and the PLAYBACK signal.

 What is the benefit of this dial?